PratyushAnand-Git/Midnight-Cravings/README.md

 Recipe Display: Users can view detailed recipes, including ingredients and step-by-step instructions.

 Ingredient Management: Users can update their ingredient inventory as they use items or restock.
-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.